-Do you need to make wood repairs before painting or screw into old wooden objects?
+Do you need to make wood repairs before painting or screwing into old wooden objects?

-If so, you need to be careful when you have rotted, cracked, or stripped wood, especially when you need them to paint over.
+If so, you must be careful when you have rotted, cracked, or stripped wood, especially when you need them to paint over.

 There is no sense in forcing screws into the wood that has already been compromised because that could worsen its condition.